-Pierre Buekens is Dean of the School of Public Health and Tropical Medicine at Tulane University, New Orleans, where he is also W. H. Watkins Professor of Epidemiology and Professor of Clinical Obstetrics and Gynecology.
-Dr. Buekens previously was Professor and Chair of the Department of Maternal and Child Health and Associate Dean for Global Health in the School of Public Health at The University of North Carolina at Chapel Hill.
-He is an obstetrician-gynecologist and former Vice-President of the School of Public Health at the Free University of Brussels, Belgium.
-Dr. Buekens served as President of the Association of Teachers of Maternal and Child Health (ATMCH) and the Society for Pediatric and Perinatal Epidemiologic Research (SPER).
-He is Corresponding Member of the Royal Academy of Medicine of Belgium.
-Dr. Buekens holds MD, MPH, and PhD from the Free University of Brussels (Belgium).
+Pierre Buekens is W. H. Watkins Professor of Epidemiology at the School of Public Health and Tropical Medicine and Professor of Clinical Obstetrics and Gynecology at the School of Medicine at Tulane University, New Orleans.
+He is also the Director of the Center for Emerging Reproductive and Perinatal Epidemiology (CERPE).
+Dr. Buekens was Dean of Tulane School of Public Health and Tropical Medicine from 2003 to 2018.
+He previously was Professor and Chair of the Department of Maternal and Child Health and Associate Dean for Global Health in the School of Public Health at The University of North Carolina at Chapel Hill.
+Dr. Buekens earned his MD, MPH, and Ph.D. degrees from the Free University of Brussels (Belgium).
 In 2010 he was awarded an Honorary Doctorate in Medical Sciences by the University of Suriname.
-Dr. Buekens’ research interests are in perinatal epidemiology and evaluation of perinatal services.
+He is a Corresponding Member of the Royal Academy of Medicine of Belgium and is immediate past chair of the Board of the Consortium of Universities for Global Health (CUGH).
+Dr. Buekens’ research interests are in global perinatal and reproductive epidemiology.

 Dr Shivaprasad S. Goudar, besides postgraduate training in medical physiology, has a Masters’ degree in Health Professions Education from the University of Illinois at Chicago, USA.